-NOTE: The 0-8007 is not designed to pass any emission laws.
-The 0-8007 is to be used only for competition/off road vehicles or vehicles not required to comply with any exhaust emissions standards.
+NOTE: The 0-80555C is designed to fit GM spread bore passenger car and light truck applications.
+It is not compatible with Ford or Chrysler Spread bore applications.
+The 0-80555C is not recommended for any RV applications.
+The 0-80555C is not designed to pass any emission laws.
+The 0-80555C is to be used only for competition/off road vehicles or vehicles not required to comply with any exhaust emissions standards.